Travel Great Silk Road – 39 Days Tour

 Day 10 – Issyk Kul – Chopon Ata – Grigorevka Gorge – Bishkek – 163 mi – Tashkent (Kyrgyzstan/Uzbekistan)

 After breakfast at the hotel we’ll transfer to Grigorevka Gorge, Grigorevka Gorge located in 45 mi from the city of Cholpon-Ata.
 Gentle slopes of a valley are covered with a dense fir forest.
 Length of a valley is 25 mi.
 The Grigorevka Gorge, is considered one of the most picturesque in Issyk Kul area.
 Today we’ll have a relaxing day in the nature.
 After lunch at local restaurant we’ll return to Bishkek and transfer to the airport for flight to Tashkent by QH409 at 19:20.
 Welcome to Uzbekistan!
 Upon your arrival to Tashkent airport, you’ll be met and transferred to hotel to check.
 In route short introduction about Uzbekistan – one of the economically developed states of the Central Asian region, occupying a bit more than 11% of the territory of Central Asia.
 Main branches of industry of the republic are linked with the cotton growing, silk production, fruit and vegetable production and irrigation construction.
-Today we’ll have a full day of sightseeing in Tashkent.
 While for many travelers full day of sightseeing in Tashkent seem as a necessary stopover en route to the dream destinations, this historical city holds many unexpected surprises.
 Overnight at hotel in Tashkent.

 Day 11 – Tashkent (Uzbekistan)